City-of-Helsinki/drupal-helfi-strategia/README.md

 Strategia has Watson chatbot enablen on few pages.
 Chat implementations have plenty of documentation elsewhere. (confluence)

-The site has a minimal amount of instance specific features

 ### Menu depth override

 Menu depth has been set to 6 (default is 4).
 Menu depth affects mainly the sidebar menu

 ### Form template changes